cjharris2008/pdsnd_github/README.md

 September 13, 2014

 ### Description
-This project will analyze selected bike share data from the database files listed below to present statistics based on various parameters selected by user.
+This project will analyze bike share data from the database files listed below and present statistics based on various parameters that are selected by the user.

 ### Datasets
- These files have been attached to the repository and will be required for the program to function correctly.
+ These files have been attached to the repository and will be needed for the program to run correctly.

 `chicago.csv` - Provided by Udacity.